MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 The next section of the file defines the report IDs.
 These values must match those [defined in the server](https://github.com/MrYsLab/Telemetrix4UnoR4/blob/3629992d2c64da9b76eb5771d4c8933678149924/examples/Minima/Minima.ino#L130).
-When adding a new feature, make sure that server report ID is updated with the same value.
-Add the new report ID just before DEBUG_PRINT ID.
+When adding a new feature, update the server with a report ID of the same value.
+Add the new report ID just before the DEBUG_PRINT ID.

 ###### _SONAR SIDEBAR_
 The report ID for the HC-SR04 device is 11.

 ##### Version Number

 The version number comes next.
-This is the version of the Telemetrix client.
+It specifies the current version of the Telemetrix client.

 ##### Reporting Control